How To Become A Cocktail Bartender

 Be Self Employed

 There are a huge amount of options if you strike out on your own.
-You could set up an agency (like we have) and offer a number of services to the drinks industry including events, consultancy and staffing.
+You could set up a bar staffing agency (like we have) and offer several services to the drinks industry including events, consultancy and staffing.

 There are options to open your own venue, distribution company or even start a brand of your own.
 Being self-employed in the drinks industry may seem like a big leap but think about your skillset and where you could solve a problem.
 This is the starting point and go from there.

-The drinks industry is an amazing, global business that creates a huge amount of opportunities and experiences if your work within it.
+The drinks industry is an amazing, global business that creates a huge amount of opportunities and experiences if you work within it.

 The best place to start is a committed bartending career.
 For many years, bartending was seen as a stop-gap and a career that lacked any opportunity – this could not be further from the truth.